cultuurnet/stoplight-docs-uitpas/docs/introduction.md

 In this documentation you'll find:

 - Code examples so you can see see how it works in practice.
-- Step-by-step guides to common UiTPAS-integration scenarios.
+- Step-by-step guides to common UiTPAS integration scenarios.
-- Explanations of relevant UiTPAS-concepts.
+- Explanations of relevant UiTPAS concepts.

 ## What is UiTPAS?
 UiTPAS is a loyalty card for cultural, sports, and leisure events in Flanders and Brussels.
 More than 250.000 passholders can save points by attending events and trade them for rewards.